gangeli/qry/README.md

 portion should be specified as a list of arguments -- for example, by calling `.toList` on the first group of arguments.

+### PBS Integration
+Jobs can be run over PBS by specifying the option:

+    using("pbs")

+Options for the PBS job (arguments to qsub) can be epscified by setting one or more of:

+    PBS.name:String
+    PBS.queue:String
+    PBS.priority:String
+    pbs.memory:String
+    pbs.cores:Int

+Note that memory is autdetected from java processes; also, the Priority and Queue objects have some common preset priority and queue values.

 ### Remote Execution
 Eventually, the capability of running jobs on remote hosts will be added.
 The syntax for this will be: